 When signing in, some people may see messages like Unauthorized or Invalid username and password.
 Sometimes this happens because of incorrect time zone settings.
 Setting your time zone to update automatically can guard against messages like this.
 How to check that your time zone settings are set to update automatically:

-- Tap the Settings icon on your device.
+Tap the Settings icon on your device.

-- Select Date & Time.
+Select Date & Time.

-- Make sure the option to Set Automatically is enabled.
+Make sure the option to Set Automatically is enabled.
 Some people see these messages due to having outdated versions of the Twitter app.
 Double check the App store on your device to make sure you have updated the app recently.